How Knox Guard works

 |---|---|---|

-| Pending | The reseller has uploaded the device to the Knox Guard console.
+| Pending | The device is uploaded to Knox Guard.
 Customers can view the device in the Knox Guard device list and either reject or accept it. | Pending |

 | Rejected | The device was rejected. | Rejected |

-| Accepted | The device was accepted, but isn’t active in Knox Guard yet.
-If the your reseller preferences are configured to automatically accept device uploads, the device’s state automatically changes from Pending to Accepted. | Activating |
+| Activating | The device was accepted, but isn't active in Knox Guard yet.
+If your reseller preferences are configured to automatically accept device uploads, the device's state will automatically change from Pending to Activating. | Activating |

 | Enrolled | The device is actively managed by Knox Guard and can be controlled. | Active |